HomeLife Cycle Costing / Life Cycle Phases / Operation & Maintenance

 Maintenance is completed to maintain the asset’s condition.
 When maintenance is not completed as scheduled, or maintenance no longer allows the asset to meet the Level of Service required, additional, more costly efforts might be needed.
 For green assets that are intended to last indefinitely, proper maintenance should keep the asset from needing extensive efforts.
 However, even green assets might have components that need to be rehabilitated or replaced, such as individual plants or the soil due to contamination.

 If assets are not well designed and operated (including passive assets), they might require more maintenance.
-This is one of the many reasons communication that includes operators and maintenance staff is so important during planning and design phases.
+This is one of the many reasons communications that includes operators and maintenance staff is so important during planning and design phases.

 Data Collection